Meeting Scheduler

 💼 Context

 Q4 Inc. is a B2B investor relations company helping businesses build meaningful relationships with investors.
 Our clients' IROs use our CRM platform (Capital Connect) to track investor activity, however, when it came time to book follow-ups, they’d have to switch to tools like Calendly, leading to broken workflows, lost context, and inconsistent branding.
+I designed Capital Connect's native meeting scheduler from the ground up, built on IRO research and shipped as an MVP.
+The result replaced a fragmented multi-tool workflow with a single, branded scheduling experience that lives internally on a platform that is already familiar to our users.

 🎯 The Problem